Gene Taylor _ Unsplash

-At the end of the meeting, after 1 hour of discussion, the HIPPO (HIghest Paid Person's Opinion) can emerge.
-He gives his opinion, and all decisions made become those that support it.
-If it is the decision or opinion of the highest paid person that takes precedence, one has to wonder why we have a meeting at all.
-Beyond the waste of time, the biggest danger is to miss ideas, feedback and therefore the opportunity for the team to strengthen its collective intelligence.
-To avoid this danger: practice psychological safety.
+At the end of the meeting, after 1 hour of discussion, the HIPPO (HIghest Paid Person's Opinion) emerges.
+She gives her opinion and all decisions are aligned to it.
+If it is the opinion of the highest paid person that takes precedence, why having a meeting at all?
+Beyond the waste of time, the biggest danger is to miss ideas, feedback and the opportunity to strengthen the teams' collective intelligence.
+Avoid this danger: practice psychological safety.

-Collective intelligence is great for fostering innovation and movement in an ever-changing world.
-Psychological safety is essential to creating this collective intelligence.
+Collective intelligence is essential to innovation and agility in an ever-changing world.
+Psychological safety is essential to create this collective intelligence.

-The notion of psychological safety emerged with the publication of Amy Edmondson's book "The fearless organization" (HR Today_Marc Benninger) and the Aristotle study conducted within Google teams in 2012.
+The concept of psychological safety emerged with the publication of Amy Edmondson's book "The fearless organization" and the Aristotle study conducted at Google in 2012.

-Edmondson describes, among other things, the elements for creating this psychological safety and its benefits.
-She gives the following definition: « A climate in which people are comfortable expressing and being themselves.
+Edmondson defines psychological safety as : « A climate in which people are comfortable expressing and being themselves.
 More specifically, when people have psychological safety at work, they feel comfortable sharing concerns and mistakes without fear of embarrassment or retribution.
 They are confident that they can speak up and won’t be humiliated, ignored or blamed ».

 What makes us respect the HIPPO in the meeting to the point of silence?
 Fear.